-- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Approved for 2.0 clock hours for OASAS.
+- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Not approved for OASAS

 E. Coordination of Medicare and Medicaid - Advanced

 Dual eligibles are those who have both Medicare and Medicaid benefits.
 Learn about how Medicare and Medicare coverage work together, and coverage options for "dual eligibles."
 Covered in this course is a brief overview of Medicare and Medicaid, how dual eligibles can access their health coverage - managed care/fee-for-service.
 We will also discuss other benefits afforded to dual eligibles including the Medicare Savings Program and Extra Help.